truth table: Binary Operations 2

 the test passes. negate_first returns

-• I add the last case - when the first input is False and the second input is False to test_binary.py
+• I add an assertion for the last case, which is when the first input is False and the second input is False to test_binary.py

 63 def test_negate_first(self):